 Section 3.
-Methods of Delivery and Utilization Controls eligil k here if the State elects to use funds provided under Title XXI only to provide expanded ility under the State's Medicaid plan, and continue on to Section 4 (Eligibility Standards Methodology).
-Guidance: enrollees, inc inpatient hea case manage contracts wit State to healt The State she (including th 1, describe all delivery methods the State will use to provide services to cluding: (1) contracts with managed care organizations (MCO), prepaid alth plans (PIHP), prepaid ambulatory health plans (PAHP), primary care ment entities (PCCM entities), and primary care case managers (PCCM); (2) the indemnity health insurance plans; (3) fee-for-service (FFS) paid by the the care providers; and (4) any other arrangements for health care delivery, ould describe any variations based upon geography and by population to birth population).
-States must submit the managed care of CMS' Regional Office for review.
+Methods of L Delivery and Utilization Controls eligibi te elects to use funds provided under Title XXI only to provide expanded State's Medicaid plan, and continue on to Section 4 (Eligibility Standards Guidance: enrollees, inclinpatient health case managen contracts with State to health The State should including the describe all delivery methods the State will use to provide services to luding: (1) contracts with managed care organizations (MCO), prepaid the plans (PIHP), prepaid ambulatory health plans (PAHP), primary care ment entities (PCCM entities), and primary care case managers (PCCM); (2) indemnity health insurance plans; (3) fee-for-service (FFS) paid by the care providers; and (4) any other arrangements for health care delivery, and describe any variations based upon geography and by population conception to birth population).
+States must submit the managed care CMS' Regional Office for review.
 3.1.
-Delivery Sys stems (Section 2102(a)(4)) (42 CFR 457.490; Part 457, Subpart L) 3.1.1 Choice of D elivery System 3.1.1.1 Does the State use a managed care delivery system for its CHIP populations?
+Delivery Syst tems (Section 2102(a)(4)) (42 CFR 457.490; Part 457, Subpart L) 3.1.1 Choice of De livery System 3.1.1.1 Does the State use a managed care delivery system for its CHIP populations?
 Managed care entities include MCOs, PIHPs, PAHPs, PCCM entities and PCCMs as defined in 42 CFR 457.10.
 Please check the box and answer the questions below that apply to your State.
 No, the State does not use a managed care delivery system for any CHIP populations.
 Yes, the State uses a managed care delivery system for all CHIP populations.
-Yes, the State uses a managed care delivery system; however, only some of the CHIP population is included in the managed care delivery system and some of the CHIP population is included in a feefor-service system.
-If the State uses a managed care delivery system for only some of its CHIP care delivery system below in Section 3.1.2.
+12 Yes, the State uses a managed care delivery system; however, only some of the CHIP population is included in the managed care delivery system and some of the CHIP population is included in a fee-

-populations and a fee-for-service system for some of its CHIP populations, please describe which populations are, and which are not, included in the State's managed care delivery system for CHIP.
-States will be asked to specify which managed care entities are used by the State in its managed
+If the State uses a managed care delivery system for only some of its CHIP populations and a fee-for-service system for some of its CHIP populations, please describe which populations are, and which are not, included in the State's managed care delivery system for CHIP.
+States will be asked to specify which managed care entities are used by the State in its managed care delivery system below in Section 3.1.2.